Pavan-1502/College/README.md

 # College
-This is my first Git repository
+This is my first Git repository <br>
+Pavan-1502